Lighthouses of India: Western Gujarat

 * Mithapur

 Date unknown.
 Active; focal plane 53 m (174 ft); continuous red light.
 49.5 m (163 ft) building.
 A giant Tata Chemicals plant dominates Mithapur and its main office building is almost certainly the location of the light.
-A photo is available and Google has a satellite view.
+A photo is available and Google has a street view and satellite view.
 Mithapur is about 10 km (6 mi) southwest of Okha.
 Site open, tower closed.
 Admiralty F0393; NGA 28320.

 * Okha (Vomani Point, Humani Point)